Southern celestial hemisphere: Observation

 Chart of the southern constellations from declination –40° to the south celestial pole by the Jesuit missionary François Noël published in Acta Eruditorum, 1711.

 From the South Pole, in good visibility conditions, the Southern Sky features over 2,000 fixed stars that are easily visible to the naked eye, while about 20,000 to 40,000 with the aided eye.
 In large cities, about 300 to 500 stars can be seen depending on the extent of light and air pollution.
 The farther north, the fewer are visible to the observer.

 The brightest star in the night sky is located in the southern celestial hemisphere and is larger than the Sun.
 Sirius in the constellation of Canis Major has the brightest apparent magnitude of −1.46; it has a radius twice that of the Sun and is 8.6 light-years away.
 Canopus and the next fixed star α Centauri, 4.2 light-years away, are also located in the Southern Sky, having declinations around −60°; too close to the south celestial pole for either to be visible from Central Europe.
+The faint Sigma Octantis acts as the southern pole star, similar to Polaris in the northern celestial hemisphere.
+However, with an apparent magnitude of 5.47, it is too faint to be usable for navigation.
+Due to this, the constellation Crux is generally used for navigation instead.

 Of the 88 modern constellations, 45 are only visible from the Southern celestial hemisphere with 15 other constellations along the equator and have portions on the northern hemisphere.
 The southern constellations are: